 Sociologists typically need a master's degree or Ph.D.
 There are two types of sociology master's degree programs: traditional programs and applied, clinical, and professional programs.
 Traditional programs prepare students to enter a Ph.D. program.
 Applied, clinical, and professional programs prepare students to enter the workplace, teaching them the necessary analytical skills to perform sociological research in a professional setting.

-Courses in research methods and statistics are important for both master's and Ph.D. candidates.
+Courses in research methods and statistics are important for candidates in both master's and Ph.D. programs.
 Many programs also offer opportunities to gain experience through internships or by preparing reports for clients.

 Candidates with a bachelor's degree may benefit from internships or volunteer work when looking for entry-level positions in sociology or a related field.
 These types of opportunities give students a chance to apply their academic knowledge in a professional setting and develop skills needed for the field.

 Analytical skills.
-Sociologists must be able to carefully analyze data and other information, often using statistical methods to test their theories.
+Sociologists must be able to examine data and other information, often using statistical methods to test their theories.

 Communication skills.
-Sociologists need strong communication skills when they conduct interviews, collaborate with colleagues, and present research results.
+Sociologists need strong communication skills when they conduct interviews, collaborate with colleagues, and write and present research results.

-The median annual wage for sociologists was $73,760 in May 2015.
+The median annual wage for sociologists is $92,910.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $36,200, and the highest 10 percent earned more than $145,250.
+The lowest 10 percent earned less than $60,770, and the highest 10 percent earned more than $135,420.

-In May 2015, the median annual wages for sociologists in the top industries in which they worked were as follows:
+The median annual wages for sociologists in the top industries in which they work are as follows:

 Most sociologists work full time during regular business hours.

-Sociologists will also be needed to apply sociological research to other disciplines as well.
+Sociologists will continue to be needed to apply sociological research to other disciplines.
 For example, sociologists may collaborate with researchers in other social sciences, such as economists, psychologists, and survey researchers, to study how social structures or groups influence policy decisions about health, education, politics, criminal justice, business, or economics.